lbl-camera/genAI/README.md

 ## StyleGAN2-ADA Training (Command Line)

 Training StyleGAN2-ADA is done via the [NVlabs/stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) repository.
+Users will be subject to the terms and conditions of the NVLabs StyleGAN2-ADA software.

 ### Step-by-step: